All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Step 1[1]: Protecting the Peptide

 Each Rybelsus tablet contains semaglutide embedded in a matrix with 300 mg of SNAC.
 When you swallow the tablet on an empty stomach with a small amount of water, it dissolves in the acidic environment.
 SNAC creates a localized buffer zone around the semaglutide molecules, temporarily raising the pH at the stomach lining surface.
 This protects semaglutide from being degraded by pepsin (the stomach's primary protein-digesting enzyme).
+For a complete cost breakdown, see our compare semaglutide prices.

 Step 2[2]: Enhancing Absorption

-SNAC facilitates semaglutide absorption through the gastric epithelium (stomach lining) via a transcellular pathway.
+SNAC helps with semaglutide absorption through the gastric epithelium (stomach lining) via a transcellular pathway.
 In simpler terms, SNAC helps semaglutide molecules pass directly through stomach wall cells and into the bloodstream.
 This process is concentration-dependent, which is why you must take the tablet on an empty stomach with minimal water.
 Food or excess liquid dilutes the SNAC and semaglutide, reducing the concentration gradient and dramatically lowering absorption.

 Step 3[3]: Into the Bloodstream

 Once past the stomach lining, semaglutide enters the portal circulation and then the systemic bloodstream.
 The oral bioavailability is approximately 0.4 to 1%, meaning only about 1% of the dose you swallow actually reaches your blood.
 This is why oral doses are so much larger numerically (14 to 50 mg oral vs. 1.0 to 2.4 mg injectable).
-The 99% that is not absorbed is simply excreted.
+The 99% that isn't absorbed is simply excreted.

 Despite this low absorption percentage, the amount that gets through is consistent enough across patients to produce reliable clinical effects.
 The SNAC technology was a genuine pharmaceutical breakthrough.